We are an organisation currently run totally by volunteers in a variety of roles.

-Supporting our in-school volunteers, we currently have two mentors, both with over 30 years’ experience in primary schools and with specific skills in teaching maths.
+Supporting our in-school volunteers, we currently have five mentors, all with extensive teaching experience in primary schools and most with specialist skills in teaching maths.

 For more details, please visit our Mentors page.

-In each geographical area where we operate, we have – or will have – an area leader who manages the recruitment of in-school volunteers and their placement with local schools.
-For more details, please visit our Area leaders page.
+In each geographical area where we operate, we have – or will have – a community organiser who manages the recruitment of in-school volunteers and their placement with local schools.
+For more details, please visit our Community organisers page.

 Bernard Manson is our chair and co-founder.

 He has a postgraduate maths degree and both of his sisters are maths teachers.
 Maths education – and where it goes wrong – has been an interest for many years.
-Now, as he winds down his career in banking, he is taking the opportunity to contribute to maths learning.
+Following a career in banking, he is now taking the opportunity to contribute to maths learning in schools.